Skip to main content

 Next steps

-#- Receipt Notice (a related form) confirming the N-336 filing.
+• Receipt Notice (a related form) is issued by USCIS acknowledging the form submission.

-- Attend the scheduled hearing to present the case.
+• Attend the hearing to present additional evidence or arguments.

 Verification

-#This guide is based on official USCIS instructions for Form N-336 and is updated with changes in form editions or filing rules.
+This guide is based on official USCIS instructions for N-336 and is updated with changes in form editions or filing rules.
 Always confirm current requirements on the official USCIS website.

 FAQs